noynaert/csc346handouts/01_DataExchange/01_230_Parsing_Top_Level_Fields.md

 }
 ```

-Here is the essense of the main() method.
+Here is the essence of the main() method.
 To keep it simple, everything is happening in main, and the json is coming from a String literal.

 ```java
 public static void main(String[] args) {